 Ethanol has a long history as a fuel for heating and lighting.
 Ethanol was used as lamp fuel in the United States since 1840.
 Ethanol has also been widely used as a solvent for flavoring, coloring and medicinal products.
 You will find ethanol in personal care products such as perfumes, deodorants, and mouthwashes.
 It is a primary ingredient in hand sanitizers and medical wipes.

-Over A Hundred Years As An Auto Fuel
+Over 100 Years as an Auto Fuel

 More recently, ethanol has been used as a fuel for internal combustion engines.
 Its use as an automobile fuel goes back to 1896 when Henry Ford’s first car was designed to run on pure ethanol.
 Ford’s Model T, introduced in 1908, was one of the earliest flex-fuel vehicles, able to run on either gasoline or ethanol!